 • Zooey

-So far we’ve seen two presidential names: Woodrow and Roosevelt.
-Did you know that a total of five U.S. presidents had OO names, and that all five served during the first half of the 20th century?
+Speaking of surnames (and surnames being used as first names), did you know that five U.S. presidents had OO-names?
+Weirdly, all five served during the first half of the 20th century:

 • Theodore Roosevelt (in office from 1901 to 1909)